Changes to STEP from 2019

-STEP II is based on A Level Mathematics and AS Level Further Mathematics.
+STEP 2 is based on A Level Mathematics and AS Level Further Mathematics.
 The paper has 12 questions across three sections: the first contains 8 pure questions, the second contains 2 mechanics questions, and the third contains 2 probability/statistics questions.

-STEP III is based on A Level Mathematics and A Level Further Mathematics.
+STEP 3 is based on A Level Mathematics and A Level Further Mathematics.
 The paper has 12 questions across three sections: the first contains 8 pure questions, the second contains 2 mechanics questions, and the third contains 2 probability/statistics questions.

 The style of the questions will remain unaltered, and most of the STEP questions from previous papers can be used for preparation.